 Example Patient #2

-Sarah also has a traditional Medicare plan but is already using a CGM system.
-She is receiving an ongoing monthly supply of continuous glucose monitor sensors through Aeroflow Diabetes.
+Sarah also has a traditional Medicare plan but already uses a CGM system.
+She receives a monthly supply of continuous glucose monitor sensors through Aeroflow Diabetes.
 Medicare allows suppliers to distribute 3 months’ worth of sensors at a time.
 However, Medicare billing requirements dictate that suppliers bill every month.

 So, even though Sarah is getting a 3-month supply, the payment will be separated into 3 months.
 Each month, Sarah’s insurance will pay $187.68 (80% of the total cost) since she’s met her deductible.
-She’ll be paying the remainder of $46.92 (20% of the total cost) each month she has 30 days' worth of supplies in hand.
+She’ll be paying the remainder of $46.92 (20% of the total cost) each month, she’ll have 30 days' worth of supplies in hand.

 This is an example of how Medicare will cover the costs of a 3-month supply of CGM sensors, but your coverage and prices will be subject to change based on your insurance plan.